 Only a minority of NRP 75 projects are led by women.
 “Women in Big Data” allows strengthening women in the field and to advance their research and careers.
 Issues of structural inequality and discrimination unite women’s experiences across all disciplines.
-This initiative offers a forum to identify patterns, discuss strategies as well as promote each other in exciting and inspiring research.
-For instance, it will also address how gender biases enter big data research and its applications.
+This initiative offered a forum to identify patterns, discuss strategies as well as promote each other in exciting and inspiring research.
+For instance, it also addressed how gender biases enter big data research and its applications.

-The tangible outcome of this cross cutting activity is to form a platform that supports women in big data research.
-We envision to start with an international workshop (June 2018, Zurich) which will be a first step with other events to follow-up on.
-Based on the participants’ feedback and ensuing evaluation of this first workshop, one idea could be to hold further smaller events with a more narrow focus (e.g.hold thematic roundtables with career development foci).
+The tangible outcome of this cross cutting activity is the platform www.wibd.ch that supports women in big data research.
+It started with an international workshop (June 2018, Zurich) which was followed by other, smaller events with a more narrow focus, as for example thematic roundtables with career development foci.